desmos-labs/desmos/docs/fullnode/setup.md

 Following you will find the instructions on how to manually setup your Desmos full node.

 :::warning Requirements
-Before starting, make sure you read the [setup overview](setup/overview.md) to make sure your hardware meets the needed requirements.
+Before starting, make sure you read the [overview](overview.md) to make sure your hardware meets the needed requirements.
 :::